ibm-cloud-architecture/denim-compute/book/docs/design/workflow.md

 # Workflow design

 This section covers the design of the Denim Compute workflow using the Business Automation Workflow (BAW) platform.
-It is recommended to be familiar with [Scenario walkthrough](../usecase/resources/denim-compute-scenario-walkthrough.pdf) in conjunction with this section.
+It is recommended to be familiar with the [scenario walkthrough](../usecase/resources/denim-compute-scenario-walkthrough.pdf) in conjunction with this section.

-## Case and Process collaboration
+## Case and process collaboration
 Denim Compute uses the combined capabilities of Case Management and Process flow from Business Automation Workflow in the solution scenario.
 Case-oriented workflows are typically modeled in [CMMN](https://www.omg.org/spec/CMMN/About-CMMN/) notation while Process-oriented ones use [BPMN](http://www.bpmn.org/) notation.

 In order to show the collaboration between the Case and Process aspects we show a BPMN collaboration diagram as a close approximation of how the separation of focus is achieved.